summerstime/Credit_Risk_Analysis/README.md

 ![Classification Report Easy Ensemble AdaBoost Classifier](https://github.com/summerstime/Credit_Risk_Analysis/blob/main/Images/EASYclassReport.png)

 ## Summary
+* In summary, the various models used on the trained and test data showed interesting results as seen in the results summary [table](#results-summary).
+The classification reports showed precision and sensitivity results with the F1 score being helpful in evaluating the unbalanced data.
-* In summary, the Easy Ensemble AdaBoost Classifier shows much more accuracy in the determination of the credit risk of applicants.
+* The recommendation is to use the Easy Ensemble AdaBoost Classifier.
+It shows the most promise for a more accurate determination of the credit risk of applicants.